News

 Mustafin A., Saraee E., Hamedi J., Halloran Z.

-The patent application was a results of Arsenii's internship at Vizit labs, Inc, during which Arsenii played a key role in developing an explainability techinique for computer vision model.
+The patent application was a result of my internship at Vizit labs, Inc, during which I played a key role in developing an explainability technique for computer vision model.